ska-telescope/developer.skatelescope.org/src/tools/skao-bar.rst

 Check artefact metadata and download it by name and version tag
 ```````````````````````````````````````````````````````````````
-This is another straightforward example.
 We have an artefact that we want to download from the repository.
 For identifying it all we will need is the name and the tag of the artefact.

 - Name: ``myartefact``
 - Tag: ``v1.0.0``